The Little Giant: A Story of the Madagascar Hissing Cockroach

 The following article was originally published in the journal for educators Biologia w Szkole (eng.
 Biology in School) (1/2017):

-Education can be defined as a concept related to mental development and human knowledge.
-It derives from the Latin term "educatio," meaning "raising."
-The word can refer to the level of understanding an individual possesses, as well as that of larger groups, such as societies or entire nations.
-However, its meaning is much broader — it is also the process of acquiring information, shaping specific traits and abilities, and reinforcing them through practice.
+Education can be understood as a concept tied to mental development and the expansion of human knowledge.
+The term comes from the Latin word "educatio," which means "raising."
+It can describe the knowledge level of an individual or that of broader groups, such as societies or entire nations.
+However, the meaning of education goes beyond that.
+It also encompasses the process of acquiring information, developing certain traits and skills, and strengthening them through practice.

 In every discipline, instruction must take an appropriate form.
 This is particularly important in the natural sciences, where the phenomena under investigation should be precisely described and modeled.
 Testing proposed hypotheses through experimentation is essential.